Ph.D. Award Contests and Fellowships

 - The Fulbright Ph.D.
 Student Award to the United States

-The Romanian-U.S. Fulbright Commission organizes Fulbright Student Award competition for Ph.D. research in the United States.
-Applicants can be Romanian Ph.D. students from University Politehnica of Bucharest.
+The Romanian-U.S. Fulbright Commission announces the 2021-2022 Fulbright Student Award competition for research in the United States.
+Applicants can be Romanian graduates – BA, MA or PhD students – from the University Politehnica of Bucharest.

 Applicants must meet the following criteria: